About the Journal

 Any financial interests or connections, direct or indirect, or other situations that might raise the question of bias in the work reported or the conclusions, implications or opinions stated including- pertinent commercial or other sources of funding for the individual author(s) or for the associated department or organization, personal relationships, or direct academic competition.

 Ethical Consideration for Human and Animal-Related StudyIf the research work involves the use of human/animal subjects, an ethical approval/exemption letter should be obtained from IRB/ethical committee/institution head and should be uploaded scan copy of the ethical approval/exemption letter during manuscript submission.
-If the human participant is involved, a signed & informed consent letter should be taken from the participant by informing them of the purpose, benefit, risk, and other associated factors with the study.
-The editor may ask to upload the scan copy if required.
+If a human participant is involved, a signed & informed consent letter should be taken from the participant by informing them of purpose, benefit, risk, and other associated factors with the study.
+The editor may ask to upload a scanned copy if required.
 In all such studies, the author will require to include a set of declarations before the references section as described in the author guideline of this journal.